-Poundland branches out into beauty as it casts eye on £26.7bn market
+Poundland branches out into beauty as it casts eye on £26.7 billion market

 -

-Poundland branches out into beauty as it casts eye on £26.7bn market
+Poundland branches out into beauty as it casts eye on £26.7 billion market

-Poundland is launching its own £1 skincare range as the budget retailer looks to tap into what is tipped to be a £26.7 billion beauty market.

-The group said that its six-piece skincare range #6 will “inject some everyday luxury” into beauty routines.

-Products will include micellar cleansing water, anti-ageing day cream, anti-ageing night cream, collagen filler, eye cream and derma serum.
+Poundland is hoping to "inject some everyday luxury" into beauty routines by launching a budget six-piece skincare range.

+In a bid to tap into the multibillion pound beauty market, the retailer is offering products such as micellar cleansing water, collagen filler and eye cream in its range.

-Poundland flagged research by Global Data that shows annual spend per head on skincare is set to rise by £73 to £487 over the next five years, with the market to be worth £26.7 billion by 2022.
+Poundland flagged research by Global Data shows the market is estimated to hit £26.7 billion by 2022 with the annual spend per head on skincare is set to rise by £73 to £487 over the next five years.

-The retailer, owned by South Africa’s Steinhoff, has been diversifying rapidly over the past few years.
+The range is just one of the changes the South African owned retailer is making to diversify its products.

-To this end, Poundland is accelerating the rollout of Pep&Co fashion outlets within its stores as the firm ramps up competition with rival Primark.
+Poundland is also accelerating the rollout of Pep&Co fashion outlets within its stores to take on rival Primark as a "major high street fashion player."

-The expansion drive is part of its aim to become a “major high street fashion player”.

 Holly Mobley, Poundland’s head of glamour, said: "Everyone wants to look good for less, and we spent a long time ironing out the wrinkles to develop a fantastic skincare range to fit all budgets.